bendyarm/tidying-data/README.md

 ## Running the Script
 See the comments at the top of `run_analysis.R` for detailed information on how to run the script.
-In most cases, just cd to the 'UCI HAR Dataset' and run the script.
+In most cases, just cd to the `"UCI HAR Dataset"` directory and run the script.

 ## Output file
 The script will generate an output dataset in whitespace-delimited text form.
-The dataset is written to the file `tidy_activity_recog_data.txt`
-in the `"UCI HAR Dataset"` directory.
+The dataset is written to the file `tidy_activity_recog_data.txt` in the `"UCI HAR Dataset"` directory.
-See the file CodeBook.md (in the same directory as this README.md file) for details on the output dataset.
+See the file `CodeBook.md` (in the same directory as this `README.md` file) for details on the output dataset.